 You’ll find the church St.Germain des Prés, excellent shops and famous restaurants and cafes.

-Two well-known cafés are “Les Deux Magots”, located at 6 Place Saint-Germain and “Café Flore” right next door.
-Both once had a reputation as the rendezvous of the literary and intellectual élite of the city from Hemingway and Albert Camus to Pablo Picasso…
+Two well-known cafés are “Les Deux Magots,” located at 6 Place Saint-Germain and “Café Flore” right next door.
+Both of these places once had a reputation as the meeting place of the literary and intellectual élite from Hemingway and Albert Camus to Pablo Picasso…

-Both are now a popular tourist destination and you’ll be lucky to get a table but if you can, it’s great people watching.
+Both are now popular tourist destinations, and you’ll be lucky to get a table, but if you can, it’s great people-watching.

 9. Rue de Rivoli